 An independent audit of all Transit Systems is conducted each year.
 Fresno EOC currently has Financial Advantage software to maintain its accounting system including the CTSA Operations and Budget.
 Data for the CTSA and all operations are kept including ridership, revenue, operation and non-operation costs and fare ratios.
-In 2014/15 the CTSA has a estimated social service fare ratio of 79%.
+In 2016/17 the CTSA has a estimated social service fare ratio of 85% for the Urban services and 79% for the Rural services.
 The Fresno EOC works in conjunction with the FCRTA and City to study and consider unmet needs.